acend/website-hugo/site/content/en/about/_index.md

       abstract : "He is the dream of all mothers-in-law and also us and especially our customers he always brings a smile to the face." linkedin : "https://www.linkedin.com/in/david-kilchenmann/"
       twitter : "https://twitter.com/DKilchenmann"
+      email: "dave@acend.ch"

     - title : "Johann Gyger"
       image : "images/team/AC_Johann@2x.jpg"
       designation : "Trainer"
       abstract : "Still waters run deep, and he’s one to deep dive into Cloud Native technologies.
-As a supporter of sustainability and a climate-friendly world, he prefers Lake Thun to the ocean." linkedin : "https://www.linkedin.com/in/johanngyger/"
+As a supporter of sustainability and a climate-friendly world, he prefers Lake Thun to the ocean."
+      experience: "Johann studied Computer Science at the ETH and already has over 20 years of experience in the IT industry.
+He has worked for numerous well-known customers and employers as an IT architect, coach, consultant and software engineer and is a Cloud Native Ambassador." linkedin : "https://www.linkedin.com/in/johanngyger/"
       twitter : "https://twitter.com/johanngyger"